devalees/inter-brocker/README.md

   - 54.218.53.128
   - 52.32.178.7
 - Requests must be processed within 3 seconds
-- Only ports 80 and 443 are supported
+- Only default ports are supported (80 for HTTP, 443 for HTTPS)

 ### Request Format
 The endpoint accepts two types of content: